Bidran/Crunch-Time/README.md

 * [Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.

 * [Pixlr](https://pixlr.com/) - To edit the images to fit the theme of the website.

+* [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - To edit the gif and icons to fit website design.

 ### Languages Used